HOW TO FILE A COMMENDATION OR A COMPLAINT

 POLICE PERSONNEL COMMENDATION/COMPLAINT FORM

 The Police Department provides the following forms in English or Spanish to assist community members with filing a commendation or complaint.
-Commendations and complaints can be submitted on the form, by letter, email, phone or fax.
+Commendations and complaints can be submitted online using the link below or by the standard complaint form, letter, email, phone, or fax.

 Commendations, either verbal or written, are one of the best ways to let a Police Department staff member know that you appreciate their hard work.
 A commendation for an employee of the Police Department is most often sent to the Chief of Police.
 You may also advise the employee’s supervisor or Watch Commander.
 Your comments can be made in person, by telephone or by using the above forms.